 Certain financial assets and financial liabilities are measured at fair value on a non-recurring basis; that is, the instruments are not measured at fair value on an ongoing basis but are subject to fair value adjustments in certain circumstances (for example, when there is evidence of impairment).
 We believe our long-term debt under our revolving credit facility approximates fair value and is valued under the fair value hierarchy using Level 2 Inputs.
-Financial assets and financial liabilities measured at fair value on a non-recurring basis were not significant at December 31, 2015 and 2014.
-Certain non-financial assets and non-financial liabilities that are measured at fair value on a recurring and non-recurring basis include goodwill, other intangible assets and other non-financial long-lived assets.
+Financial assets and financial liabilities measured at fair value on a non-recurring basis were not significant at December 31, 2016 and 2015.